rcassani/castoriscausa/content/articles/uefi_usb_linux.md

 Title: Full Linux installation in USB, supporting UEFI-boot
 Date: 2017-01-31
 Category: Blog
-Tag: Blog
+Tag: linux
 Slug: linux-usb-uefi
-Author: Ray Cassani
+Author: Raymundo Cassani

 This post is about creating a UEFI-bootable full Linux installation in a USB Flash Drive or External HDD.
 For sake of simplicity, I'll refer to a **USB Flash Drive** or a **USB External HDD** as **USB-disk**.
 This procedure is performed in a computer running Windows without installing Linux in the HDD, therefore there is no modification (nor mess) in the Windows EFI partition.
 Here a nice [explanation on how UEFI boot works](https://www.happyassassin.net/2014/01/25/uefi-boot-how-does-that-actually-work-then/).